Job And Contract Costing Question Answer

 4. What is meant by Sub-Contract?

-Answer: When contractor assigns a portion of the contract to any other person for completion of that portion it is known of a subcontract.
+When a contractor assigns a portion of the contract to any other person for the completion of that portion it is known as a subcontract.

 5. What is meant by Subcontract Cost?

-Answer: Payment made to sub-contract is considered as direct expenses and shown on the debit side of contract account the amount paid to subcontractor considered as subcontract cost.
+Payment made to the sub-contract is considered a direct expense and shown on the debit side of the contract account the amount paid to the subcontractor is considered as subcontract cost.

-6. What do you mean by Cost-plus contract?
+6. What do you mean by a Cost-plus contract?

-Answer: The contract price is determined by adding a certain percentage of profit or a certain amount of profit on actual cost.
+The contract price is determined by adding a certain percentage of profit or a certain amount of profit to the actual cost.

 7. What is meant by retention money in contract costing?

-Answer: In case of the incomplete contractor to contractor rest of the amount is known as retention money.
+In the case of the incomplete contractor to contractor rest of the amount is known as retention money.

 8. Explain the escalation clause in the context of contract costing?

-Answer: It provides a shield to a contractor that contract price will change in proportion to change in the price of material labor and other expenses.
+Answer: It provides a shield to a contractor that the contract price will change in proportion to the change in the price of material labor and other expenses.

-9. How will you value the work in progress with reference to contract?
+9. How will you value the work in progress with reference to the contract?

 Work certified + work uncertified Reserve Amount received.